mahmoud-mannes/digit-recognition/README.md

 # digit-recognition
-A machine learning model built from scratch on python using only Object Oriented Programming without the use of external libraries (except for idx2numpy and numpy for data handling and training).
-Built to recognize digits from a 28px by 28px image of handwritten numbers.
+A neural network creation framework (much like Andrej Karpathy's micrograd) that allows one to create and tune a neural network to their liking, created from scratch using raw python (mainly OOP) without the use of external libraries (except for idx2numpy and numpy for data handling and training.)
+Using this framework, a neural network was built to recognize digits from a 28px by 28px image of handwritten numbers.
+This neural network involves the usage of activation functions like tanh and softmax.
 Data used: MNIST dataset containing both handwritten images and labels of numbers.
-Currently a work in progress.